Personal Bankruptcy in Calgary and Alberta

-If you are filing for personal bankruptcy, it is important to understand precisely what the process entails.
+If you are filing for personal bankruptcy in Calgary, it is important to understand precisely what the process entails.
 Personal bankruptcy is a legal option to rid yourself of all of your debts, designed to provide an honest Canadian who has fallen on tough times with a chance to start with a clean slate.
-At Hudson & Company, we specialize in assisting citizens of Calgary and surrounding areas file for bankruptcy quickly and efficiently.
+At Hudson & Company, we specialize in assisting citizens of Calgary and surrounding areas to file for personal bankruptcy quickly and efficiently.

 To determine whether you qualify for personal bankruptcy, begin by asking yourself the following questions: